CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

 | UNMAINTAINED       | no        | YES       | YES       | NONE          | Maintainer   |

+1. HANDOFF – The project maintainer is looking for someone to take over the project as a new maintainer (Ref: [PAUSE-2017](#references))
+    * (number of maintainers is 1)
+    * (number of maintainers is about to reduce to 0)
+1. ADOPTME – The project is abandoned, or the project maintainer has been confirmed _beyond reasonable doubt_ to be unresponsive, and therefore the project is made available for adoption (Ref: [PAUSE-2017](#references))
+    * The project needs a new maintainer
+    * (number of maintainers is 0)
+    * (number of maintainers is too low)
 1. CASUAL – This project is only maintained on a casual basis (Ref: [CASUAL-2016](#references))
     * Response time expectations should be low
     * (number of maintainers is 1 or higher)
     * (number of maintainers increase may be desired)
 1. DEPRECATED – The project maintainer recommends that this project is not to be used
+    * Is still available for backward compatibility and legacy reasons; Recommended to not be used in new projects.
     * (number of maintainers is 0)
     * (number of maintainers does not need to change)
 1. DONE – The project is considered "Done", and while it is maintained, no further development is needed or expected